narthur/remnote-beeminder/README.md

 ## Installation

-As long as the plugin is [unlisted][2], you'll need to visit the following URL to install the deployed plugin:
+If the plugin is [unlisted][2], you'll need to visit the following URL to install the deployed plugin:

 <https://www.remnote.com/plugins/beeminder-rotestock>